 The Metro Richmond Zoo is excited to announce the birth of 2 more litters of cheetah cubs.
-Lana and Kitu, who sired our famous first litter of 5 cubs Amelia, Hanna, Richie, Chester and Rico, recently gave birth to six more cubs, 2 males and 4 females on April 29, 2015.
+Lana and Kitu, who sired our famous first litter of 5 cubs recently gave birth to six more cubs (2 males and 4 females) on April 29, 2015.
 The birth of six cubs is a rare event that only happens 8% of the time in cheetah births.
 Lana is doing a great job caring for all six cubs as demonstrated by their rapid and healthy growth.

 The wild cheetah population is in a drastic decline with only 7,500 now left in the wild in small pocketed areas in Africa.
-Breeding cheetahs in captivity is very challenging, with only a small portion of the population reproducing.
-The 20 cubs born in four litters here at the Metro Richmond Zoo in the last year and a half is a very significant addition to the captive cheetah population.
+Breeding cheetahs in zoological parks is very challenging, with only a small portion of the population reproducing.
+The 20 cubs born in four litters here at the Metro Richmond Zoo in the last year and a half are a very significant addition to the cheetah population in expert care.